Artwork Page for A Rock That Was Taught It Was a Bird

 Description

 The man in the video repeats “You are a bird!” to a rock, while a sculptural assemblage to the left features a rock posed like a bird on a bough.
-A Rock That Was Taught It Was a Bird is one of Kim’s poetic, poignant works on authoritarian regimes—South Korea, for example, during the 1970s and ’80s—where education was frequently used as a tool to influence people’s view about the world and themselves.
+A Rock That Was Taught It Was a Bird is one of Kim Beom’s satirical artworks.
+It comments on authoritarian regimes—South Korea during the 1970s and 1980s—where education was frequently used as a tool to influence people’s view of the world and themselves.

-Beom Kim is a Seoul-based artist whose mixed-media works are internationally well known.
-His art explores the intersection of various artistic genres and media including poetry, drawing, video, painting, and installation.
-Kim often uses ready-made objects—in this work, a wooden table, a stone, and a tree bough—and turns them into a sculptural assemblage.
+Kim is a Seoul-based artist whose mixed-media works are internationally well known.
+His art explores the intersection of various artistic genres and media, including poetry, drawing, video, painting, and installation.
+In this work, Kim uses a touch of humor to turn unrelated objects into one minimalistic sculpture packed with strong social critiques.

 A Rock That Was Taught It Was a Bird